Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Learning objective: Describe mechanisms of pancreatic cancer pain and evaluate pharmacological and interventional management options in palliative care.

-The sessions are led by internationally recognised clinicians and researchers in pain medicine, each bringing expertise and clinical insight relevant to their case topic.
+The spring sessions were led by internationally recognised clinicians and researchers in pain medicine, each bringing expertise and clinical insight relevant to their case topic.

 Rainer Freynhagen